Correlation Lengths for Stochastic Matrix Product States: Introduction

 Motivated by these developments, and building on recent advances in the mathematical theory of tensor networks \cite{cirac2021,bridgeman2017,orus2014,orus2019}, we introduce and analyze a general model of \emph{stochastically generated matrix product states}.
-In this model the local order-three tensors $(\mcA_n)_{n\in\mbZ}\subset \mbC^d\otimes(\mbC^D)^{\otimes 2}$ share a common marginal law $\lambda$ but may be arbitrarily correlated across sites.
-This framework unifies random translation-invariant, i.i.d., and more general correlated ensembles, extending prior results for ergodic sequences of MPS \cite{Movassagh_2022} and Gaussian homogeneous (translation-invariant) MPS \cite{Lancien_2021}, and complementing studies of Haar-random states \cite{Garnerone_2010}.
-Furthermore, our analysis of transfer operators directly interfaces with open-system dynamics realized by repeated interactions with a stochastic environment \cite{Pathirana_2023,cts_case,bruneau2008random,bruneau2010infinite,nechita2012random,bougron2022markovian}.
+In this model, the local order-three tensors $(\mcA_n)_{n\in\mbZ}\subset \mbC^d\otimes(\mbC^D)^{\otimes 2}$ share a common marginal law $\nu$ but may be arbitrarily correlated (in a stochastic sense) across sites.
+The term \emph{stochastic MPS} has been used in a different sense in the literature—namely for nonnegative MPS representations of \emph{classical} probability distributions (e.g.\ \cite{Temme_2010}); in contrast, our \emph{stochastically generated MPS} are \emph{quantum} MPS whose local tensors (equivalently, transfer operators) are produced by an underlying stochastic mechanism, and the randomness is in the generation of the state itself.
+This framework unifies random translation-invariant, i.i.d., and more general stochastically-correlated ensembles, extending prior results for ergodic sequences of MPS \cite{Movassagh_2022} and Gaussian homogeneous (translation-invariant) MPS \cite{Lancien_2021}, and complementing studies of Haar-random states \cite{Garnerone_2010}.
+Furthermore, our analysis of transfer operators directly interfaces with open-system dynamics realized by repeated interactions with a stochastic environment \cite{Attal2006,Pathirana_2023,Pathirana_2025,bruneau2008random,bruneau2010infinite,nechita2012random,bougron2022markovian}.